ovh/docs/pages/web/hosting/sql_create_database/guide.en-gb.md

 **Too many connections**

 Web Hosting databases are limited to 30 simultaneous connections (system variable *max_connections*).
 SQL requests should therefore be optimised to prevent this kind of error.
-If issues persist anyway, alternative measures should be considered i.e. switching to a [CloudDB](https://www.ovh.co.uk/cloud/cloud-databases/) or a [hosting plan upgrade](https://www.ovhcloud.com/en-gb/web-hosting/uc-best-web-hosting/).
+If issues persist anyway, alternative measures should be considered i.e. switching to a [Web Cloud Databases](https://www.ovh.co.uk/cloud/cloud-databases/) or a [hosting plan upgrade](https://www.ovhcloud.com/en-gb/web-hosting/uc-best-web-hosting/).

 **Connection / "not found" errors**